Skip to main content

 foreach ($model->getAttributes() as $name => $type) {

-// Process attribute names and types
+// Handle attribute name and type

 }